matrix-org/synapse/docs/usage/configuration/config_documentation.md

 ---
 Config option: `rc_joins`

+This option allows for ratelimiting number of rooms a user can join.
+It's options are

+* `local`: ratelimits when users are joining rooms the server is already in.
+   Defaults to `per_second: 0.1`, `burst_count: 10`.

-This option allows for for ratelimiting number of rooms a user can join. `local` for when users are joining rooms the server is already in (this is cheap) vs `remote` for when users are trying to join rooms not on the server (which can be more expensive). `local` defaults to `per_second: 0.1`, `burst_count: 10`.
+* `remote`: ratelimits when users are trying to join rooms not on the server (which can be more computationally expensive than restricting locally).
+Defaults to `per_second: 0.01`, `burst_count: 10`

 Example configuration:
 ```